MicrosoftDocs/learn/learn-pr/wwl-data-ai/perform-post-migration-tasks-azure-sql/includes/7-automate-database-tasks-scalability.md

 ## Azure Automation

-Azure Automation allows for process automation, configuration management, full integration with Azure platform options, such as role-based access control and Azure AD, and can manage Azure and on-premises resources.
+Azure Automation allows for process automation, configuration management, full integration with Azure platform options, such as role-based access control and Microsoft Entra ID, and can manage Azure and on-premises resources.

 With Azure Automation, you can easily control resources in both Azure and on-premises VMs.
 For example, you can use hybrid runbooks to automate tasks like starting a VM, running a SQL Server backup, and shutting down the VM, making it cost-effective and efficient.